Categorical diagonalization and $p$-cells: New conjectures about -cells

 That \eqref{eq:HTintro} categorifies and implies \eqref{eq:halfintro} is obvious, though the precise positions of objects in particular homological degrees are not visible in the Grothendieck group (only the parity of the homological shift is seen).
 We must emphasize a part of \eqref{eq:HTintro} which is invisible in the Grothendieck group: the fact that $B_{\Schu_L(w)}(\xb(\la))[\cb(\la)]$ is the unique object in the \emph{maximal} homological degree\footnote{In the terminology of \cite[\S 3.4]{EHDiag2}, the conjecture implies that the half twist is \emph{sharp}: it is a fine enough tool to effectively separate cells using homological degree.} of $\HT_W \ot B_w$.
 Since the inclusion of the final term in a bounded chain complex is a chain map, this means there is a chain map from the one-term complex containing $B_{\Schu_L(w)}(\xb(\la))[\cb(\la)]$ into $\HT \ot B_w$.
 This chain map becomes a homotopy equivalence modulo $\IC_{< \la}$.
 In the next section we explain in what sense this chain map is functorial.
 First we discuss characteristic $p$.

-Suppose $W$ is crystallographic, and let $\HC^p(W)$ denote the Hecke category defined over a field of characteristic $p > 0$.
+Suppose $W$ is crystallographic.
+Using the same presentation by generators and relations, one can define the Hecke category $\HC^p(W)$ over a field of characteristic $p > 0$.
+Again, see Definition \ref{defn:heckecategory} for details.
+It is still generated by objects denoted $B_s$.
 The indecomposable objects in $\HC^p(W)$ are denoted $\{{}^p B_w\}_{w \in W}$, and are still parametrized by $W$, but what they are is mysterious.
 Again, when the prime $p$ is understood we write $\pB_w$ instead of ${}^p B_w$ for ease of reading.
-The bimodules $\pB_w$ descend in the Grothendieck group to the $p$-canonical basis $\pb_w$, which is how the latter is defined.
+Note that $\pB_s = B_s$.
+The Grothendieck group of $\HC^p(W)$ is still isomorphic as a ring to the Hecke algebra.
+The $p$-canonical basis $\{\pb_w\}$ is defined to be the images of the symbols of the indecomposable objects $\{\pB_w\}$ (for a more formal definition, see Definition \ref{defn:pcanbasis}).
 In particular, the $p$-cells correspond to monoidal ideals $\IC^p_{< \la}$ which differ from their characteristic zero counterparts.

 Rouquier complexes make perfect sense inside $K^b(\HC^p)$, so that the half twist and full twist complexes are still well-defined.
 These complexes are largely unstudied and mysterious, having differently-behaved minimal complexes relative to their characteristic zero counterparts.
 For example, the half twist in $K^b(\HC^0)$ is \emph{perverse} in that each indecomposable summand of a chain object has a grading shift equal to its homological shift.
 This is false for the half twist in $K^b(\HC^p)$.
-To compare the half twist in characteristic $p$ with characteristic zero in type $C_2$, see \eqref{HTchar0} and \eqref{HTchar2}.
+For example, in type $C_2$, \eqref{HTchar0} demonstrates the minimal complex of the half twist in characterstic zero, which is perverse.
+In contrast, \eqref{HTchar2} demonstrates the minimal complex in characteristic $2$, where one summand sticks out like a sore thumb: a copy of $B_s(1)$ in homological degree $2$.

 \begin{conj} Fix a Weyl group $W$ and a prime $p$.
 Let $\pxb$, $\pcb$, and $\pSchu$ be defined as in Conjecture \ref{conj:htdecat}.
 Then for any $w$ inside the $p$-cell $\la$ we have

 \end{conj}

 This conjecture is not obvious even in type $A$, where the $p$-cells agree with the $0$-cells.
 How this conjecture plays out in examples is rather interesting.